North American Rockwell OV-10 Bronco: Design

-The OV-10 has a central nacelle containing pilots and cargo, and twin booms containing twin turboprop engines.
-The visually distinctive feature of the aircraft is the combination of the twin booms, with the horizontal stabilizer that connects them.
+The general configuration of the OV-10 Bronco comprised a sizable central fuselage section that was attached to the main wing; in turn, the main wing was attached to twin booms.
+Between these twin booms was the horizontal stabilizer; this arrangement was advantageous for the air-dropping of cargo and paratroopers via a rear-facing removable hinged door.
+The aircraft's cargo bay could accommodate a maximum weight of 3,200 lb.
+Another advantage of the aircraft's general configuration, which is somewhat reminiscent of the Lockheed P-38 Lightning, is the alignment of the twin booms with the tail surfaces and the prop blast produced by the engines, which maximises directional control during takeoff.
+The cockpit, which was positioned in the middle fuselage section, was set well forward of the engines to provide favourable external visibility.

 The aircraft's design supported effective operations from forward bases.
 The OV-10 can perform short takeoffs and landings, including on aircraft carriers and large-deck amphibious assault ships without using catapults or arresting wires.
 Further, the OV-10 was designed to take off and land on unimproved sites.
-Repairs could be made with ordinary tools.
-No ground equipment was required to start the engines.
+Repairs could be made with ordinary tools and no ground equipment was required to start the engines.
 If necessary, the engines could operate on high-octane automobile fuel with only a slight loss of power.
+The airframe was designed to withstand up to eight G.

 The aircraft had responsive handling and could fly for 5 1/2 hours with external fuel tanks.
-The cockpit had extremely good visibility for a tandem pilot and co-pilot, provided by a wrap-around "greenhouse" that was wider than the fuselage.
-North American Rockwell custom ejection seats were standard, with many successful ejections during service.
 With the second seat removed, it can carry 3200 lb of cargo, five paratroopers, or two litter patients and an attendant.
 Empty weight was 3161 kg.
 Normal operating fueled weight with two crew was 4494 kg.
 Maximum takeoff weight was 14446 lb.
+As standard, the crew was provisioned with North American Rockwell in-house designed ejection seats, with numerous successful ejections during service.

 The bottom of the fuselage bore sponsons or "stub wings" that improved flight performance by decreasing aerodynamic drag underneath the fuselage.
 The sponsons were mounted horizontally on the prototype.
 Testing caused them to be redesigned for production aircraft; the downward angle of the sponsons on production models ensured that stores carried on the sponsons jettisoned cleanly.
-Normally, four 7.62 mm (.308 in) M60C machine guns were carried on the sponsons with the M60Cs accessed through a large forward-opening hatch on the top of each sponson.
+Normally, four 7.62 mm (.308 in) M60C machine guns were carried on the sponsons with the M60Cs accessed through a large, forward-opening hatch on the top of each sponson.
 The sponsons also had four racks to carry bombs, pods, or fuel.
 The wings outboard of the engines contain two additional racks, one per side.
 Racked armament in the Vietnam War was usually seven-shot 2.75 in rocket pods with white phosphorus marker rounds or high-explosive rockets, or 5 in (127 mm) four-shot Zuni rocket pods.
 Bombs, ADSIDS air-delivered/para-dropped unattended seismic sensors, Mk-6 battlefield illumination flares, and other stores were also carried.